brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 itself.

 What we see here is the rule for propagating negatively disaggregated prefix TIEs in action.
-The rule is: if, for a given prefix, a router receives negatively disaggregated prefix TIEs from _all_ its parent routers, then it should reoriginate a negatively disaggregated prefix TIE for that prefix.
+The rule is: if, for a given prefix, a node receives negatively disaggregated prefix TIEs from _all_ its parent nodes, then it should reoriginate a negatively disaggregated prefix TIE for that prefix.

 Why is that?
 Well we already saw that spine-2-1 installed a discard route for those prefixes.